-The LOOMO shall be activated by the presence of the activation signal on Interface ' $A{L}4$ '.
-This activation signal shall comply with the requirements stated in the FFFIS for Eurobalise [N6].
+The LOOMO shall be activated by the presence of the activation signal on Interface 'A_L4'.
+This activation signal shall comply with the requirements stated in the FFFIS for Eurobalise [N6] in regards to centre frequency and signal strength.

 The activation time is important for the trackside installation rules detailed in sub-clause 6.10.